lidofinance/lido-improvement-proposals/LIPS/lip-42.md

 An additional bond provider is attached to the `Accounting` contract via `SET_BOND_CURVE_MULTIPLIER_ROLE`.

-`MetaRegistry` is notified about weight multiplier changes when Node Operators increase or request a decrease of their bonding ratio. `MetaRegistry` pulls the recent weight multiplier from the provider should the Node Operator weight need recalculation due to changes in the other weight providers or changes to the Node Operator's type.

 Weight multiplier is defined based on the current bonding ratio set or requested by the Node Operator.
 The weight multiplier values are set for ranges of bonding ratios.
 The number of ranges and corresponding weight multipliers are determined by the DAO via `DEFAULT_ADMIN_ROLE`.

 Example: